RMD Help Center

 Joint Life and Last Survivor Table

-Used only when your spouse is your sole beneficiary AND is more than 10 years younger than you.
-Results in smaller RMDs due to the longer joint life expectancy.
+Used only when your spouse is your sole beneficiary AND is more than 10 years younger.
+Results in smaller RMDs.

 Single Life Expectancy Table

-Used by beneficiaries of inherited IRAs to calculate their RMDs based on their own age.
-Also used by some spouse beneficiaries who remain as beneficiaries rather than rolling over.
+Used by beneficiaries of inherited IRAs based on their own age.

 View IRS Publication 590-B Tables